 Bird Watching at Kepong Botanical Gardens

-What Birds are Spotted at Kepong Botanical Gardens?
+What Birds Are Spotted at Kepong Botanical Gardens?

 There is quite a decent selection of birds to be spotted here, and it also depends on luck and the timing.
 One of the many birds is because the park sits just by the Bukit Lagong Recreational Forest Reserve.